muhammadash717/GenVarDB-Cassandra/README.md

    4) alternate: for the alternate base in the VCF file. (clustering column 3\)
 2) Variant data in samples is represented in 3 *integer* columns (variant\_count, variant\_homozygous, variant\_heterozygous).
 3) Sample IDs and genotypes are represented in the *text* column (variant\_samples) but parsed as a python3 dictionary while importing a new sample.
-4) Gene-based data are stored in *text* based columns for gene name, variant effect (exonic, intronic, …), consequence (synonyms, stopgain, …), and so on.
+4) Gene-based data are stored in *text* based columns.
-5) Population frequency columns  (gnomAD, 1kGP, and GME) have the *text (can be double)* data type.
+5) Population frequency columns have the *text (can be double)* data type.
 6) Clinical-related annotations are represented in *text* columns.
 7) Computational tools for variant interpretations are shown in multiple columns of various types according to the output type of each tool (e.g, SIFT, PolyPhen, CADD, …).

 The schema of the database allows searching tables by their PRIMARY KEYS only since their definitions show how the data is partitioned and clustered among nodes.
 The PK columns are the chromosome, position, reference, and alternate, to allow searching by a certain variant and also by a genomic region to return all variants present in this region.
 To allow searching by other columns that are not included in the PK definition, an SAI index can be created for this certain column using a CQL command:
 `cqlsh>>> CREATE INDEX col_sai_idx ON keyspace_name.table_name (column_name) USING 'sai';`
-Currently, there are 5 columns indexed with this strategy (dbsnp, effect, consequence, intervar, and variant_count).
+Currently, there are 5 columns indexed with this strategy (dbsnp, effect, acmg_classification, and variant_count).
 It MUST be noted that indexing can add extra overhead, cause performance issues, and lead to inconsistent data if not used properly, especially on highly diverse and frequently updated columns.

 # **7. Web App Development**